Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

-Texas laws provide for a number of consequences as the result of a drug conviction.
+Texas laws provide for several consequences as the result of a drug conviction.
 The consequences may vary depending upon the nature of the conviction.
-The most commonly encountered consequences are:
+For instance, the most commonly encountered consequences are:

 - Driver’s license suspension.
-A conviction of most drug crimes results in a 180 day suspension of an adult defendant’s driver’s license.
-A commercial driver’s license may be suspended for life if a drug felony involved the use of a motor vehicle to facilitate the crime.
+A conviction of most drug crimes results in a 180-day suspension of an adult defendant’s driver’s license.
+In addition, a commercial driver’s license may be suspended for life if a drug felony involved the use of a motor vehicle to facilitate the crime.

 - Voting.
 A person with a felony conviction cannot vote in a Texas public election.

 - Concealed carry permit.
-A misdemeanor drug conviction may prevent the defendant from obtaining a permit to carry a concealed weapon for a period of five years.
+A misdemeanor drug conviction may prevent the defendant from obtaining a permit to carry a concealed weapon for five years.
 Federal law prohibits anyone with a felony conviction from possessing a firearm.